danieltomasz/psd-paths/README.md

 # EEG PSD-PATHS pipeline

 This is an EEG analysis pipeline for processing resting-state EEG data and extracting Power Spectral Density (PSD) features in the PATHS project.
-The project uses high-density EEG recordings (256-channel GSN-HydroCel montage) and processes them through filtering, artifact removal, ICA, and spectral parameterization using the `specparam' library.
+The project uses high-density EEG recordings (256-channel GSN-HydroCel montage) and processes them through filtering, artifact removal, ICA component extraction, and spectral parameterization using the `specparam' library.

 ## Installation

-Download the files with
+Download the latest version of the files from the current branch

 ```bash
 git clone --depth 1 --branch pipeline git@github.com:danieltomasz/psd-paths.git